 Leadership training for a nonprofit’s staff and board leadership is a prime example of critical capacity building activities.
+Coaching, peer-to-peer learning, cohort-based trainings, communities of practice, and "learning circles” are different models used to build the capacity of an organization’s leadership.

 An Analysis of Capacity Building in the Mid-Ohio Valley McDonough Center, Marietta College (2009), an in-depth analysis of the capacity building opportunities and challenges for nonprofits in a specific region.
 The report reviews what the barriers to capacity building are and offers recommendations for action including funding assistance and specific trainings to help build the capacity of the nonprofits.